DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 Virtio networking (virtio-net) was developed as the Linux* KVM para-virtualized method for communicating network packets between host and guest.
 It was found that virtio-net performance was poor due to context switching and packet copying between host, guest, and QEMU.
-The following figure shows the system architecture for a virtio- based networking (virtio-net).
+The following figure shows the system architecture for a virtio-based networking (virtio-net).

 .. _figure_16: